-The underlying funds are expected to have low credit risk as a result of their investments in investment-grade bonds.
-Investment-grade bonds are those rated BBB/Baa or higher by a credit rating agency, and therefore are a mixture of highand medium-quality bonds.
+The Fund is expected to have moderate credit risk as a result of its investments in investment-grade bonds.
+Investment-grade bonds are those rated BBB/Baa or higher by a credit rating agency, and therefore are a mixture of high- and medium-quality bonds.